Translate

 Jerusalem vs. The Sun!

 The origins of Christianity and Judaism differ significantly, including by a clergy who faced east to herald the sun or west to obviate it.
-Orientation in church architecture is toward the altar, the main interior interest is positioned towards the east, the main entrance to the west end.
+Orientation in church architecture is toward the altar, the main interior interest is positioned towards the east, the main entrance behind it to the west end.
 But, Jerusalem's temple architecture was opposite, it opposed the sun rising and biblical history is replete (2 Kings 23:1-25) with sun worshipers who challenged its main point of interest, its Holy Inner Sanctuary positioned toward the west

 A recent ~2600 year old City of David, Jerusalem discovery relates the last period in which the horses of the sun gods were destroyed by King Josiah (see video).

-Whats the big deal you may ask?
+What's the big deal you may ask?
 Respect or disrespect - not as much about the direction priestly practitioners face, rather the direction their rear ends face!
 That insult laid waste untold millions of lives over thousands of years and provides a fascinating insight to the origins of Jerusalem's temple culture and subsequent rise of organized religion.

 The discovery of rock-cut-rooms on the east facing, lower slope of Jerusalem's Mount Moriah, in proximity to the Gihon Spring may be Jerusalem's original temple, so called Temple Zero.